Stability with respect to total restrained domination in bipartite graphs

 Abstract

-Let $G=(V,E)$ be a graph with no isolated vertices.
-A subset $D$ of vertices is called a total dominating set (abbreviated TDS) if every vertex of $G$ is adjacent to a vertex in $D$.
-A TDS $D$ is a total restrained dominating set (abbreviated TRDS) if $D$ has a further property that each vertex outside $D$ is adjacent to a vertex outside $D$.
-The total restrained domination number of $G$, which we denote it by $\gamma_{tr}(G)$, is the minimum cardinality of a TRDS of $G$.
-The minimum number of vertices of $G$ whose
+In a graph $G=(V,E)$ with no isolated vertices, a subset $D$ of vertices is said to be a total dominating set (abbreviated TDS) if it has the property that every vertex of $G$ is adjacent to some vertex in $D$.
+A TDS $D$ is said to be a total restrained dominating set (abbreviated TRDS) if it has a further property that any vertex in $V-D$ is also adjacent to a vertex in $V-D$.
+Given the isolate-free graph $G$, the total restrained domination number of $G$, which we denote it by $\gamma_{tr}(G)$, is the minimum cardinality of a TRDS of $G$.
+The minimum number of vertices of the graph $G$ whose removal changes the total restrained domination number of $G$ is called the total restrained domination stability number of $G$, and is denoted by $st_{\gamma_{tr}}(G)$.
+In this paper we study this variant in bipartite graphs.
+We show that the related decision problem related to this variant is NP-hard in bipartite graphs.
+We also determine the total restrained stability number in some families of graphs, including the families of trees and unicyclic graphs.

 Keywords